 Quick Fact #2: The complexity factor has a value range of 0.5 to 1.5.
 Content which has a complexity factor between 0.5 and 1 is considered to be less complex, while a complexity factor between 1 and 1.5 relates to content with a higher complexity.

-Adjusted Encoding Profile
+Adjusted Per-Title Encoding Profile

 With this “complexity factor” we can adjust the given bitrate ladder.
 Keep in mind that we do not just consider the “complexity factor” but also the resolution of the bitrate ladder entry we want to adjust.

-For high complexity content it basically works the other way around.
+For high complexity content, it basically works the other way around.
 We do not adjust the high bitrate levels too much as a significant increase in bitrate would usually not gain much on visual quality.
-However, low bitrate levels are increased to a higher degree because adding bitrate we can significantly increase visual quality.
+However, low bitrate levels are increased to a higher degree because adding bitrate can significantly increase visual quality.

 ABR encoded content

 The following results show how this approach actually works.
 Less complex input files have bigger adjustments of their upper bitrate ladder entries and smaller ones for the lower values.
 Although the bitrate was reduced by 30%, the PSNR and SSIM stayed almost the same, so your customers would experience the same quality using less bandwidth, so your distribution costs would be reduced.
-This can be seen for the Cartoon “Glass Half”.
-Its PSNR value dropped from 51.51 dB to 47.78 dB, however it is still a very good quality, and your customers won’t notice because the differences are too small for the human eye to perceive. (remember Quick Fact #1).
+This can be seen in the Cartoon “Glass Half”.
+Its PSNR value dropped from 51.51 dB to 47.78 dB, however, it is still very good quality, and your customers won’t notice because the differences are too small for the human eye to perceive. (remember Quick Fact #1).

 Highly complex videos on the other hand also show the expected behavior.
 While upper bitrate ladder entries are adjusted less, the lower bitrate ladder entries were increased accordingly in order to be able to still achieve an improved level of quality, which wouldn’t be the case if a fixed bitrate ladder would have been used.